-Now 74 were needed and suddenly batting did not look the careworn occupation it had looked all day.
-“I was worried they might start playing positively,” said the anxious text from deep within the West Country.
+Now 74 were needed.
+Suddenly batting did not look the careworn occupation it had looked all day.
+“I was worried they might start playing positively,” said the text from deep within the West Country.
 That worry must have been growing deep within many West Country hearts.
-A match that had been all but won half an hour before was, if not back in the balance, beginning to offer Worcestershire a chance.
-“If only these two could stay together,” must have been the wish filling Worcestershire supporters’ minds as they sat, spread far and wide, in their armchairs.
-As to Somerset’s armchair crowd, it just felt the pangs in the pit of the stomach sharpening by the run as it wished fervently for a wicket.
+A match that had been all but won half an hour before was beginning to offer Worcestershire a chance.
+“If only these two could stay together,” must have been the wish filling Worcestershire supporters’ minds as they breathed more deeply in their armchairs.
+As to Somerset’s armchair crowd, the pangs in the pit of the stomach sharpened by the run.

-And then Brooks.
-He is a jack in the box of a player.
+Brooks is a jack in the box of a player.
 You never know what to expect next, with the ball or with the bat.
 With the ball he is liable to leak runs as he searches for the ball that will take the next wicket.
-Or he might take the next wicket.
+Or he might find that ball and take the next wicket.
 Here, Leach drove him through midwicket for four.
 69 needed.
 Three wickets standing and two batsmen in full flow.
 This really was becoming uncomfortable.
 Another 20 runs and it would become unbearable, for both sets of supporters.
-And then Brooks found the ball he had been searching for.
-Leach, back on his stumps, was rushed into a defensive stroke by a ball which would have struck middle and leg.
+Then Brooks found the ball he had been searching for.
+Leach, back on his stumps, was rushed into a defensive stroke by a ball which would have struck middle and leg had the pad not intervened.
 Worcestershire were 176 for 8.
 Leach 17.
-He and Cox had added 44 runs in nine overs.
-It seemed more, for every change in fortune is magnified when tension rises.
+He and Cox had added 44.
+It seemed more, for every change in fortune is magnified when tension has everyone in its grip.

-Fifty runs the eventual margin.
+Sixty runs Somerset’s eventual margin.
 Greater than it felt at the end of a gruelling day.
 It had been a colossal team effort from Somerset, and one not far behind from Worcestershire.
-It had been a match of the old sort, it had gripped throughout, as the two sides grappled with each other, neither giving an inch until Worcestershire were finally overcome at the last.
-The tension had been given an extra twist by the knowledge that, once bonus points had been settled, the winner would qualify for the competition final at Lord’s, and that the competition is, for this coronavirus year, the replacement for the County Championship.
-If the final is of a similar marque to this match, the tension will be beyond endurance.
+It had been a match of the old sort, it had gripped throughout as the two sides grappled with each other, neither giving an inch until Worcestershire were finally overcome at the last.
+The tension had been given an extra twist by the knowledge that, once the issue of bonus points across the groups had been settled, the winner would qualify for the competition final at Lord’s.
+If the final is as close as this match the tension will be beyond endurance.